 mixte frame: What starts out as a sloped single top tube splits into two stays at the seat tube and continues (at a slightly different angle than the slope of the main top tube) all the way back to the rear dropouts.
 The frame is lugged, with custom-made lugs in the shape of hearts and elaborate filigreed designs.

 with drop bars, but the upright set-up is more typical.
 This floor model was fitted with black rubber grips and "thumbie" shifters, though some prefer cork grips and bar-end shifters.

 twin lateral stays and proportions that resembled the original French constructeurs.
 The Betty Foy is not that kind of bicycle.
 Additionally, I must admit that I find Betty's femininity overwhelming.
 All the hearts and the bright colours - it's very American 1950s, whereas I am more of a European 1920s kind of girl.
-And my final reason is ironic - because it is the reason most people love this bike: I don't like the way some of the lugwork is done.
-If you look at the seat cluster above (see here for what that is), you will notice that the seat stays are welded directly to the main lug, rather than capped.
-No other Rivendell bicycle is made that way, and I don't know why this model is the exception.
-Personally, I would rather have a traditionally lugged seat cluster than hearts and curly-cues.
+This is not a criticism of the bike, but a commentary on personal preferences.

 this to have been done here instead.
-I recognise how nit-picky and obsessive these quibbles are, but little details like this are important to me and I have my preferences when it comes to the way a frame is put together.
-It's an excellent frame, just not what I was looking for.
+I recognise how nit-picky and obsessive this quibble is, but little details like this are very personal.